datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-TS05-Plotting-Time-Series-ggplot-In-R.md

 ![ ]({{ site.baseurl }}/images/rfigs/dc-tabular-time-series/TS05-Plotting-Time-Series-ggplot-In-R/basic-ggplot2-labels-named-1.png)

 ### Format Dates in Axis Labels
-We can adjust the display format (e.g. 2009-07 vs. Jul 09) and the number of major and minor ticks for axis date values using `scale_x_datetime`.
+We can adjust the date display format (e.g. 2009-07 vs. Jul 09) and the number of major and minor ticks for axis date values using `scale_x_datetime`.
 Let's format the axis ticks so they read "month year" (`%b %y`).
 To do this, we will use the syntax:

 `scale_x_datetime(labels=date_format("%b %y")`